RezaMor/rpn_calculator/README.md

 * After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

+## Running Tests

+	Please run the test in eclipse, IntelliJ IDEA, or other suitable IDEs